NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 Timeseries CSV Export
 ^^^^^^^^^^^^^^^^^^^^^

 If you do not need the timeseries data for your simulations, you can skip this measure to save disk space.
-Otherwise, one csv file per datapoint will be written containing timeseries data for their model.
+Otherwise, one csv file per datapoint will be written containing end use timeseries data for their model.
 After `downloading all datapoints <run_project.html#download>`_ to your project's localResults folder, each datapoint's ``enduse_timeseries.csv`` file will be contained in a zipped ``data_point.zip`` file along with all other simulation input and output files.

 .. image:: ../images/tutorial/timeseries_csv_export.png

+End uses include:

+  * heating [electric/gas/propane/oil] [kWh/kBtu/kBtu/kBtu]
+  * cooling [kWh]
+  * interior lights [kWh]
+  * exterior lights [kWh]
+  * interior equipment [electric/gas/propane/oil] [kWh/kBtu/kBtu/kBtu]
+  * fans [kWh]
+  * pumps [kWh]
+  * water heating [electric/gas/propane/oil] [kWh/kBtu/kBtu/kBtu]
+  * water [gal]
+  * pv [kWh]

 **Reporting Frequency**
   The timeseries data will be reported at hourly intervals unless otherwise specified.
-Other options include:
+Alternative reporting frequencies include:

-  * Detailed
+  * detailed
-  * Timestep
+  * timestep
-  * Daily
+  * daily
-  * Monthly
+  * monthly
-  * RunPeriod
+  * run period

-  Setting the reporting frequency to "Timestep" will give you interval output equal to the timestep set by the "Simulation Controls" measure.
-Thus by default, this measure will produce 10-min interval output.
+  Setting the reporting frequency to "detailed" will give you interval output equal to the HVAC system timestep.
+Setting the reporting frequency to "timestep" will give you interval output equal to the zone timestep set by the "Simulation Controls" measure.
+Thus, this measure will produce 10-min interval output when you select "timestep" and leave the "Simulation Controls" measure at its default settings.

 **Include End Use Subcategories**
   Select this to include end use subcategories.
 The default is to not include end use subcategories.
 End use subcategories include:

-  * residential misc plug loads:InteriorEquipment:Electricity  [kwh]
-  * residential refrigerator:InteriorEquipment:Electricity  [kwh]
+  * refrigerator [kWh]
+  * dishwasher [kWh]
+  * cooking range [electric/gas/propane] [kWh/kBtu/kBtu]
-  * residential clothes washer:InteriorEquipment:Electricity  [kwh]
+  * clothes washer [kWh]
-  * residential clothes dryer electric:InteriorEquipment:Electricity  [kwh]
+  * clothes dryer [electric/gas/propane] [kWh/kBtu/kBtu]
-  * residential mech vent fan:InteriorEquipment:Electricity  [kwh]
+  * mech vent house fan [kWh]
-  * residential dishwasher:InteriorEquipment:Electricity  [kwh]
-  * residential range electric:InteriorEquipment:Electricity  [kwh]
-  * residential clothes dryer gas:InteriorEquipment:Gas  [kbtu]
-  * residential range gas:InteriorEquipment:Gas  [kbtu]
+  * mech vent range fan [kWh]

-**Include Output Variables**
-  Select this to include output variables.
-The default is to not include output variables.
+  * mech vent bath fan [kWh]
+  * heating supply fan [kWh]
+  * cooling supply fan [kWh]
+  * misc plug loads [kWh]
+  * extra refrigerator [kWh]
+  * freezer [kWh]
+  * pool heater [electric/gas] [kWh/kBtu]
+  * pool pump [kWh]
+  * hot tub heater [electric/gas] [kWh/kBtu]
+  * hot tub pump [kWh]
+  * well pump [kWh]
+  * gas fireplace [kBtu]
+  * gas grill [kBtu]
+  * gas lighting [kBtu]

 **Output Variables**
-  If you choose to include output variables, the default output variables reported will be Zone Mean Air Temperature, Zone Mean Air Humidity Ratio, and Fan Runtime Fraction.
+  If you choose to report any output variables (e.g., "Zone Air Temperature" or "Site Outdoor Air Humidity Ratio"), enter a comma-separated list of output variable names.
+A list of available output variables can be viewed in EnergyPlus's ``.rdd`` file.
+One csv file, appropriately called "output_variables.csv", will be downloaded alongside the "enduse_timeseries.csv" file.

 .. _utility-bill-calculations: